How to Get Free Government Money for Car Repairs?

-If you are low-income and need cash benefits assistance, the TANF program can help you by providing monthly funds to help you with basic needs expenses.
-This includes car repairs and other transportation-related costs.
-Especially if your car is needed to get to a job, a career training program, or take your children to doctor’s appointments.
+If you are low-income and need cash benefits assistance, the TANF program can help you by providing monthly funds to help you with basic needs and expenses.
+If you are wondering how to pay for car repairs with no money, the TANF program is one solution.
+Monthly funds can be used for car repairs and other transportation-related costs, especially if your car is needed to get to a job, a career training program, or take your children to doctor’s appointments.

 Does TANF Have A Government Free Car Program?